 BANK DEPOSITS: In 2022, bank deposits in Maricopa County (as of June 30) were up 12.9% from 2021.
 That follows strong growth of 22.4% and 19.7% in 2020 and 2021, respectively.
 Maricopa County bank deposits nearly doubled from 2017 to 2022.
 Deposits in recent years were helped along by COVID stimulus payments and programs.

-HOME PRICES & DAYS ON MARKET: In March 2022, the median price of homes sold in Maricopa County was $490,000, according to National Association of Realtors.
-That was up 28.9% from March 2021.
-The median days on market in March was 36, down from 38 in March 2021.
-As of May 2022, there were 16,658 homes listed for sale in Maricopa County, down from 16,697 in June 2021.
+HOME PRICES & DAYS ON MARKET: In March 2023, the median price of homes sold in Maricopa County was $445,000, according to National Association of Realtors.
+That was down 9.2% from March 2022.
+The median days on market in March was 63, up from 36 in March 2022.
+As of May 2023, there were 21,423 homes listed for sale in Maricopa County, up from 16,658 in May 2022.
 (Data in this section updated annually; for the most recent monthly data, visit Maricopa County, AZ Real Estate Market.)

-According to research by Dean Runyan Associates for Arizona Office of Tourism, Maricopa County's travel industry (including business and leisure travel) generated $14 billion in direct spending in 2021, up 57.9% after a COVID-related decline of 43.9% in 2020.
-Maricopa County's travel industry supported 88,200 jobs countywide in 2021 (up 3.2% after falling 18.2% the year prior) with associated household earnings of $4.3 billion (up 4.9% following a 13.9% drop the previous year).
+According to research by Dean Runyan Associates for Arizona Office of Tourism, Maricopa County's travel industry (including business and leisure travel) generated $17.3 billion in direct spending countywide in 2022, up 24.6% from 2021 (the year 2021 saw a 57.9% increase, rebounding from a 43.9% COVID-related drop in 2020, the first year of the pandemic).
+Travel-related direct spending in 2022 was at a record high (with records back to 1998, not adjusted for inflation).
+Maricopa County's travel industry supported 97,200 jobs countywide in 2022 (up 10.4% from the year prior) with household earnings of $5.0 billion (up 17.4% from 2021), according to the study.